ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/plot-description-module/plot-description-mapping.md

 An NVIS Level 5 description will be automatically generated based on the entered vegetation information.
 The value of `structural formation` aligns with NVIS and is generated from the `growth form`, `height class`, and `cover` values.

-The value of `slope class` is automatically generated from a list of 8 values once `slope` is entered – this information can help determine `landform element` (generated based on `slope` (degrees) value).
+The `slope` value is used to automatically calculate the `slope class` and help determine the `landform element`.

 ### Diagram